0xdeekshith/0xdeekshith/README.md

 - 👋 Hi, I’m @deekshith
 - 👀 I’m interested in ...Blockchainspace
 - 🌱 I’m currently learning blockchain security (smart contracts auditing)
-- 💞️ I’m looking to collaborate on ...Dapps
+- 💞️ I’m looking to collaborate on Dapps
 - 📫 How to reach me on twitter @deekshithrao07

 <!---